Installing Debezium on OpenShift

 Debezium uses multiple Kafka topics for storing data.
 The topics have to be either created by an administrator, or by Kafka itself by enabling auto-creation for topics using the

 The following list describes limitations and recommendations to consider when creating topics:

-- Replication factor of at least three in production environments.
+- Replication factor of at least 3 in production.